ekkus93/sparkle_motion/docs/ORCHESTRATOR.md

 This document summarizes the per-stage contract the orchestrator expects and the checkpoint format used to support resume and retry semantics.

+> **QA automation status (2025-12-07):** The automated QA stages and
+> `qa_qwen2vl` FunctionTool have been fully removed from the runtime.
+The
+> orchestrator currently ends with the `assemble` stage, produces final media
+> artifacts, and relies on human review or downstream systems for any QA needs.
+> This document now describes the QA-free pipeline.
+When QA is reintroduced we
+> will restore the retired sections and call out the new gating behavior.

 1) Stage callable signature
 ---------------------------